 Children get sick, just like adults do.
-But many times the only medicines doctors can prescribe for children have never been tested in children.
+But many times the only medications doctors can prescribe for children have never been tested in children.
 Why is that?
 And how could this prescription practice affect you and your family?

 That evidence is collected in experiments, usually first conducted in test tubes and laboratory animals, and then in human studies called clinical trials.
 Clinical trials take several years and cost millions of dollars to conduct.

-The data collected during clinical trials is summarized in detail on an approved drug's labeling.
+The data collected during clinical trials is summarized in detail on an approved drug's insert.
 While much of it may seem like medical jargon to the average layperson, it is often vital information for a treating physician.
 It can help them determine which medication may be best for an individual's condition.
 The research will also help you and your doctor weigh the benefits and potential harms of any medication.

 There are several reasons for this: